Flyover (Apple Maps): 2012–2015

 Flyover was announced along with Apple Maps at the 2012 World Wide Developers Conference, and both were released in September 2012.
 Upon release, Flyover was only available in the iPhone 4s, iPad 2 and the 3rd generation iPad.
 The 10 initial cities that first received Flyover were Chicago, Copenhagen, Las Vegas, Los Angeles, Miami, Montreal, Sacramento, San Francisco, Seattle and Sydney.
 More cities would receive Flyover in later years, with Apple often adding multiple cities to Flyover at a time.
 In addition to this initial release, more cities were added later in 2012, including Toronto in Canada.
+In December, Lyon received full coverage.

-In 2013, Flyover was added to Paris, as well as to smaller cities such as Indianapolis and Baltimore, totaling 16 cities in the United States, Germany, Canada, France and the UK, alongside coverage being expanded in several existing areas.
+In 2013, Flyover was added to Paris in May, as well as to smaller cities such as Indianapolis and Baltimore, totaling 16 cities in the United States, Germany, Canada, France and the UK, alongside coverage being expanded in several existing areas.
 In addition, Flyover was also added to London, Barcelona, Cologne, Rome, Madrid and Vancouver.
+In September, Flyover was released to Bordeaux, followed by Saint-Étienne in November.

-Flyover was added to several cities and national parks in New Zealand, France, the United States, South Africa, Sweden and Japan, including Cape Town and two Arizona National Parks in 2014, with Marseille, the second-largest city in France receiving Flyover coverage later in the year as well.
+Flyover was added to several cities and national parks in New Zealand, France, the United States, South Africa, Sweden and Japan, including Cape Town and two Arizona National Parks in 2014, with Marseille, the second-largest city in France receiving Flyover coverage later in the year as well and Aix-en-Provence.
 The capital of Japan, Tokyo, also received Flyover that year, along with Wellington, New Zealand and Yosemite National Park.
 In addition to adding new areas, the coverage of existing cities with the feature was expanded.
 In San Francisco, Flyover was added across the San Francisco Bay to Berkeley.
+In March, Apple added Flyover to Saint-Tropez, Perth and Cordoba.
 In mid-2014, the City Tours feature, which allows users to tour locations supported by the Flyover feature, was publicly released.
+In November, several cities received Flyover, those being Nice, Menton, Montpellier and Monaco.
+In December, Flyover was added to the cities of Strasbourg, Dijon, Millau, Turin, Rotterdam, Malmö, Avignon, Biarritz and Perpignan.